DeWalt DCE400 PEX Expander

 0

-Today we’re looking at the DeWalt 20V MAX 1” brushed PEX expander, model DCE400.
-DeWalt says it’s the fastest 3/8″-1″ PEX-A expander on the market.
+Today, we’re diving into the DeWalt 20V MAX 1” Brushed PEX Expander, model DCE400.
+DeWalt claims it’s the fastest 3/8″-1″ PEX-A expander on the market.
+Let’s break down its specs, features, and how it stacks up against the competition.

 DCE400 weight

-• Compatible with Milwaukee and Uponor expansion heads.
+• Cross-Compatible: Works with Milwaukee and Uponor expansion heads.

 DCE400